utdemir/compromise/README.md

 - **Should I never use LLM's to edit files outside `zz_slop`?**: Not strictly.
 Merely means that if you _do_ - you should make sure to review them carefully - as you're adding technical debt a lot more compared to files under `zz_slop`.
 LLM's does tend to write terrible specs - so I suggest only using it for boilerplaty code.
 - **My editor sees a bunch of "undefined function" errors?**: See the "Editor support" section below.
 - **Why the name `zz_slop`?**: I wanted it to come last in file listings and GitHub PR review pane.
 - **But LLM's also destroy the environment/steal peoples work/spread misinformation/increase the class divide/deskill engineers/introduce massive security risks/lower the quality of products/...**.
 Yeah.
 If you can make your living without having to use them - you should.
 I don't think I can find a well-paying software job without having to see LLM generated code - so I'm trying to make _that part_ palatable.
+Hence the name `compromise`.